tfatykhov/WinkRedNode/README-Bluemix.md

         functionGlobalContext: { },

-    and replace it with these lines:
+    and replace it with these lines: (remember to change <b>MyWinkNodeRed</b> part to the app name you selected during BlueMix configuration

         functionGlobalContext: {
               WinkUser         : { uid : "your Wink username"